arifurtuc/arifurtuc/README.md

 - 👋 Hi, I’m Arifur Rahman
 - 👀 I’m interested in problem solving in Python
-- 🌱 I’m currently learning Python, Django, Selenium, Tensorflow
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on interesting sfotware development projects
-- 📫 You can reach me at arifurpro@gmail.com
+- 📫 You can reach me at arifur.tuc@gmail.com

 <!---
 arifurtuc/arifurtuc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.